enterpriseready/enterpriseready/content/features/testing.md

 - environments will be passed between testing frameworks, eg. [Cypress](https://www.cypress.io/) or [Playwright](https://playwright.dev/)
 - tests will zero in on any bugs that may need repair
 - developers iterate until all automated tests clear
-- you may want to include load testing and chaos testing

 ## Human Testing (QA and UAT)